Published: 31.07.2022 09:28

-Our work: In a recent paper (published in Nature), we have demonstrated for the first time coherent guiding of matterwaves over macroscopic distances.
+In a recent paper (published in Nature), we have demonstrated for the first time coherent guiding of matterwaves over macroscopic distances.
 This will make possible, for the first time ever, to perform guided matter-wave spectroscopy over macroscopic distances and in non-trivial geometries.
 This will greatly enhance the interaction time of the atoms and thus the sensitivity of matterwave interferometers.

 You will work together with an experienced team to explore fundamental limits of waveguides, demonstrate ultra-long coherent times etc. The student(s) will work under the supervision of Wolf von Klitzing, Kostas Makris and Dimitris Papazoglou.